-If you build out, allow remote access, or use non-console administration tools with your network, use applications that provide strong encryption, authentication, and access controls into your network.
-Products should be based on well-known and Internet-standard protocols such as SSL/TLS, VPN, and SSH.
+If you build out or allow remote access to your network, use applications that provide strong encryption, authentication, and access controls into your network.
+Products should be based on well-known and Internet-standard protocols such as SSL/TLS and SSH.